SHI Stadium

 SHI Stadium is the football stadium at Rutgers University in Piscataway, New Jersey.
 Rutgers Scarlet Knights football, Rutgers Scarlet Knights men's lacrosse, and women's lacrosse use the venue for home games.
 It is located on the Busch Campus at Rutgers, and overlooks the Raritan River to the South.
 The stadium was opened as Rutgers Stadium on September 3, 1994, when the Rutgers Scarlet Knights hosted the Kent State Golden Flashes.
-It currently seats 52,454 spectators after a 2009 expansion.
+It currently seats 52,454 spectators after a 2009 expansion in the south end zone student section.

 Current facilities

-S H I Stadium underwent significant reconstruction from 2008 to 2009 to increase its capacity to 52,454.
+SHI Stadium underwent significant reconstruction from 2008 to 2009 to increase its capacity to 52,454.
 The stadium features a 5,000-seat upper deck on each side of the playing field, as well as 968 loge and club seats on the mezzanine level of the East side of the stadium.
 A two-story press box sits on the mezzanine level of the West side of the stadium.
 Electronic ribbon scoreboards spanning the length of the field along the bottom of both upper decks were installed prior to the 2008 season, which complement the video scoreboard in the South end zone.
 Also located in the South end zone is the Brown Football Recruiting Pavilion and Welcome Center, part of the 2008–2009 expansion project.

 The stadium also features light stanchions that allow for night games, a cannon for firing if Rutgers scores, concessions, and restrooms.
-Until 2004, the field maintained a grass surface, but has since been replaced with FieldTurf.
+The stadium had a grass field until 2004, when it replaced with FieldTurf.